Iotic-Labs/katacoda-scenarios/iotics-did-intro/step2-user.md

-We use a delegation model whereby _Agents_ are delegated to act on behalf of _Users_.
-The delegation permission is granted by the _User_ itself and the delegation record is written in the _Agent_ DID.
+You can use the _Seed_ created in the previous step to create your _User_ identities.

 `user_id=$(create_user_id $user_seed)`{{execute}}